-LAW/REGULATION Impact Rules Citation Effective Date Comment/Summary PROPOSED RULES & GUIDANCE (not associa ated with a Fi nal Rule): Interagency ANPR to Revise and Expand Q&As Regarding Flood Insurance Minor ANPR 85 FR 40442 7/6/20 85 FR 54946 9/3/20 Comments due 9/4/20 Extended to 11/3/20 The OCC, Board, FDIC, FCA, and NCUA propose to reorganize, revise, and expand the Interagency Q&As regarding flood insurance and solicits comments.
-The Agencies have prepared proposed new and revised guidance addressing the most frequently asked questions and answers about flood insurance.
-Significant topics addressed by the proposed revisions include the effect of major amendments to flood insurance laws with regard to the escrow of flood insurance premiums, the detached structure exemption, and force-placement procedures.
-The agencies announced they will issue separately for notice and comment another set of proposed Q&As relating to the private flood insurance rule adopted by the agencies in 2019, however the current proposed Q&As address some areas related to private flood insurance.
-CFPB - ECOA Business Lending Data, Reg B Major RFI 82 FR 22318, 5/5/17 RIN: 3170- AA09 Comment period ended 7/14/17 Extended to 9/14/17 DFA §1071 requires financial institutions to compile, maintain, and report information on credit applications made by women-owned, minority-owned, and small businesses, such as the race, sex, and ethnicity of the principal business owners.
-RFI sought comment on the types of credit products offered, the types of data currently collected by lenders in this market, and the potential complexity, cost of, and privacy issues related to, small business data collection.
-The CFPB took another step towards issuing regulations to implement Section 1071 by releasing the 12/14/20 final report of the small business review panel (Panel) on the proposals the Bureau is considering for developing such regulations.
-CFPB - Notable items in the rule making agenda TBD Rule Making Agenda Fall 2020 Reginfo.gov Agency Rule List Various Most notably in the preamble and agenda, the Bureau indicates: (1) it took a major step towards implementing section 1071 of the DFA on 9/15/20, releasing an outline of regulatory proposals under consideration and alternatives considered in advance of convening a SBREFA panel.); (2) it anticipates publishing two NPRMs in early 2021 regarding proposed rules to govern the collection of HMDA data points and the disclosure of those data, so that the two issues can be considered concurrently; (3) it is participating in the interagency rulemaking processes to develop regulations to implement the amendments made by the DFA that require implementing regulations for quality control standards for automated valuation models (AVMs); and (4) it anticipates issuing an NPRM in spring 2021 to consider possible amendments to its mortgage servicing rules to address actions required of servicers working with borrowers affected by natural disasters or other emergencies.
+LAW/REGULATION Impact Rules Citation Effective Date Comment/Summary PROPOSED RULES &amp; GUIDANCE E (not associa ated with a Fi nal Rule): CFPB - Notable items in the rule making agenda TBD Rule Making Agenda Spring 2020 Reginfo.gov Agency Rule List Various Most notably in the preamble and agenda, the Bureau indicates: (1) it will take significant steps towards the implementation of small business data collection in September 2020 (releasing a 9/15/20 outline of proposals under consideration and alternatives being considered); (2) in Fall 2020, it will issue proposed rules to govern the collection of HMDA data points and the disclosure of those data, so that the two issues can be considered concurrently (moved from Summer from the previous agenda); (3) it expects to issue a final debt collection rule in October 2020; and (4) is considering issuing later this year a proposed rule rolling out a new "seasoning" definition of QM that addresses when a borrower has consistently made timely payments for a period.
 FDIC - requests input on modernizing its official sign and advertising rules TBD RFI 85 FR 10997 2/26/20 85 FR 14678 3/13/20 Comment due 3/19/20 Extended to 4/20/20 Seeks input on modernizing the official sign and advertising rules (12 C.F.R.
 Part 328) to reflect that deposit-taking via physical branch, digital, and mobile banking channels continues to evolve.
 Also seeks information on misrepresentations, intentional or not, concerning deposit insurance, and how new technologies or other solutions could help consumers better distinguish FDIC-insured from nonbank entities across digital channels.
 The FDIC extended the comment period on its RFI on modernizing the agency's signage and advertising requirements scheduled to end 3/19 through 4/20/2020.